Hiking, Biking & Four-Wheeling at Royal Gorge

 Oil Well Flats - Moderate

 Accessed just north of the Fossil Area on Red Canyon Road.
 You’ll turn east on the dirt road just after you cross Four Mile Creek, which is marked, and travel .2 miles to the parking lot.
-Fifteen miles of single track biking and/or hiking await, taking you through junipers, piñons and open areas that remain after a fire in 1988.
+Oil Wells Flats dishes out fifteen miles of single track biking and/or hiking await, taking you through junipers, piñons and open areas that remain after a fire in 1988.
 This area is best during spring and fall, although it is ridable when dry in the winter.
 Summer is hot and dry, and if you depart on a ride or hike, be sure you have plenty of water.

 Tanner Trail - Difficult